Lowest option trading fees

 Credit Spreads

-To take advantage of high option premiums before an earnings report while reducing the risks of selling naked options, traders often use "bull put credit" and "bear call credit" spreads.
+To take advantage of the high premiums in the option market before an earnings announcement, while reducing the risk of selling uncovered (naked) puts/calls, the common strategies are "bull put credit" and "bear call credit" spreads.

 Unwound